alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-baz/2020/2020-10-07-obey-those-who-in-authority.md

 ---
 layout: post
 publisher: alsalafiyyah@icloud.com
-title: "Obeying rulers and scholars in Ma'ruf to set things right"
+title: Obeying rulers and scholars in Ma'ruf to set things right
-hijri: "Safar 20, 1442 AH"
+hijri: '1442-02-20'
-source: "Majmu' Fatawa Al-Shaykh Ibn Baz p.
-7/119"
+source: Majmu' Fatawa Al-Shaykh Ibn Baz p.
+7/119
-category: [rulership]
+category:
+- rulership
 translation: false
-tags: [ibn-baz]
+tags:
+- ibn-baz
 lang: en
-summary: "Those in authority refer to Muslim scholars and rulers.
-Their orders should be followed if they agree with Shari'ah and should be disregarded if they disagree with Shari'ah."
+summary: Those in authority refer to Muslim scholars and rulers.
+Their orders should be followed if they agree with Shari'ah and should be disregarded if they disagree with Shari'ah.
 muftis:
   shaykh:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
 ---

 > **Question 1: What is meant by obeying those in authority in the Ayah (Qur'anic verse)?
 Does the term refer to scholars or rulers, who may be unjust?**